For all media inquiries, please contact Amy Skinner, ECS Director of Communications, 303-299-3609 or email@example.com.

-Jeremy Anderson has a strong public service record working with officials in Washington, D.C., with many governors and legislators in states, and with education policy organizations around the country.
-Some of his accomplishments include providing strategic leadership on education policy design and implementation through projects with the National Governors Association, the Education Division of Standard and Poor’s, and ECS.
-He served as the long-time Policy and Governmental Affairs Director for former Kansas Governor Kathleen Sebelius, where he advised the Governor on state and national legislative initiatives and oversaw her involvement with ECS during her term as the ECS Chair.
-While there, he was directly involved in brokering the bipartisan passage of the largest K-12 funding investment in Kansas history to avert a shutdown of Kansas schools.
-Anderson is serving as the eighth President of ECS since its establishment in 1965.
+Jeremy Anderson is the President of the Education Commission of the States.
+ECS was created by states for states in 1965 to track policy, translate research, provide unbiased advice and create opportunities for state education policymakers to learn from each other.
+Jeremy has a strong public service record working with officials in Washington, D.C., with many governors and legislators in states and with education policy organizations around the country.
+Some of his accomplishments include providing strategic leadership on education policy design and implementation through projects with the National Governors Association, the Council of Chief State School Officers, the National Conference of State Legislators, and many other national policy organizations.
+Jeremy has served in multiple policy and governmental affairs roles for Governors on state and national education initiatives and was directly involved in brokering the bipartisan passage of the largest K-12 funding investment in Kansas history to avert a shutdown of Kansas schools.
+Jeremy currently serves on the Academy of Education Arts and Sciences Board of Governors.
+Jeremy is serving as the eighth president of ECS since its establishment in 1965.

-Antionette Garcia Executive Assistant to the President and State Relations Specialist
+Antionette Garcia Executive Office Manager and State Relations Specialist

-Antionette Garcia, Executive Office Manager and State Relations Specialist, is a 16-year veteran of ECS.
+Antionette Garcia is a 16-year veteran of ECS.
 She manages the president’s activities and projects, and oversees the executive office work flow.
 She also serves as the point person for human resources functions and conducts key outreach as part of ECS’ state relations team.
 She has worked in nearly every ECS division over the years, including the finance administration unit and the Policy Studies and Program Area.
-Garcia also worked on special projects with the previous chief of staff.
+Antionette also worked on special projects with the previous chief of staff.
 Her institutional knowledge about ECS’ history and her longstanding relationship with ECS commissioners are invaluable to the work of ECS today.
-She left ECS briefly in the 1990s to work as a project manager supporting the Chief Information Officer at Qwest Communications.
-Garcia returned to ECS because she wanted to share her extensive knowledge and expertise about ECS with ECS commissioners, corporate partners, foundation officials and other education leaders.
+She left ECS briefly in the 1990s to work as a project manager supporting the chief information officer at Qwest Communications.
+Antionette returned to ECS because she wanted to share her extensive knowledge and expertise about ECS with ECS commissioners, corporate partners, foundation officials and other education leaders.

 Tonette Salazar State Relations Director

-On Nov.
-1, 2013, Tonette joined ECS as the State Relations Director.
+Tonette Salazar joined ECS in 2013 as the state relations director.
 Prior to joining ECS, Tonette formed Salazar & Associates, an independent lobbying and political consulting firm, in 2002.
 During her tenure, she focused on K-12 education and higher education issues, and successfully represented school districts, counselors, special education directors, career and technical educators, and community colleges on major education reform issues and significant financial restructuring.
 Prior to the creation of the firm, Tonette worked for the Colorado General Assembly in the Office of Legislative Legal Services and State Senate.
-Tonette received her bachelor’s degree in Political Science and English from the University of Denver and her law degree from the University of Colorado.
+She received her bachelor’s degree in political science and English from the University of Denver and her law degree from the University of Colorado.

 John Ivey Publications Distribution Coordinator

-John Ivey is the publications/distribution coordinator for ECS, and also the lead person in the Central Services department.
-Ivey attended the University of Colorado, the University of Colorado Denver, and holds a Bachelor degree in business with an emphasis in e-business from the University of Phoenix.
-Prior to ECS, Ivey worked for 15 years in the printing industry.
+John Ivey is the publications/distribution coordinator for ECS and also the lead person in the Central Services department.
+John attended the University of Colorado, the University of Colorado Denver, and holds a bachelor's degree in business with an emphasis in e-business from the University of Phoenix.
+Prior to ECS, he worked for 15 years in the printing industry.

 Kym Bloom Print/Web Designer

 Kym Bloom joined ECS in September 2005 as the print and web designer for the Communications Department.
-Kym has more than 16 years experience in graphic and web design and is also involved with the local art community.
-She holds a Master of Humanities degree from the University of Colorado Denver where she was an adjunct professor in the fine arts department, and a Bachelor of Arts from Brigham Young University.
+Kym has more than 17 years experience in graphic and web design and is also involved with the local art community.
+She holds a Master of Humanities degree from the University of Colorado Denver, where she was an adjunct professor in the fine arts department, and a bachelor's degree in film from Brigham Young University.

 Karen Kepler is responsible for the planning and management of the ECS National Forum on Education Policy and other ECS-sponsored meetings and events.
 She leads the organizational planning activities for the National Forum and coordinates all the logistical arrangements.
-Kepler has over 13 years experience in the travel and hospitality industry.
-She received her Bachelor of Arts degree in marketing communications and has received the industry's distinguished Certified Meeting Planner's certificate.
+Karen has more than 20 years of experience in the travel and hospitality industry.
+She received her bachelor's degree in marketing communications at the University of Colorado Boulder and has earned the industry's distinguished Certified Meeting Planner's certificate.

 Kathy Christie Vice President, Knowledge/Information Management & Dissemination

-Kathy Christie is Vice President, Knowledge/Information Management & Dissemination.
-In addition, she co-directs the work of the ECS Clearinghouse, where staff work on matters relating to educational problems and how they are being met in different places throughout the nation, so that the executive and legislative branches of state government and of local communities may have ready access to the experience and record of the entire country, and so both lay and professional groups in the field may have additional avenues for sharing experience and the interchange of ideas.
+Kathy Christie is vice president, knowledge/information management and dissemination.
+In addition, she co-directs the work of the ECS Clearinghouse, where staff work on matters relating to educational problems and how they are being met in different places throughout the nation.
+This helps provide the executive and legislative branches of state government and local communities with ready access to the experience and record of the entire country.
+It also allows both lay and professional groups in the field additional avenues for sharing experience and the interchange of ideas.
 Clearinghouse staff respond to policy and research requests across the states and work to make information broadly available at "point of need" through www.ecs.org.
-Prior to working with ECS, Christie worked as a freelance writer, a secondary language arts teacher, juvenile detention center counselor and was employed with the National Conference of State Legislatures.
+Prior to working with ECS, Kathy worked as a freelance writer, a secondary language arts teacher, juvenile detention center counselor and was employed with the National Conference of State Legislatures.
 She served three terms as a locally-elected school board member and one term on the board of directors for the Colorado Association of School Boards.